What is Covariance?

 Option 2 - Direct Memory Writing

-If unsafe code is allowed and you can be sure of the variable's type, you can bypass type checks and write directly to memory.
+In situations where unsafe code is permitted and you can be certain of the variable's type, you can bypass type checks and write directly to memory.

-Having a lot of pinned memory can affect GC performance, and if an incorrect type is inserted, it may cause runtime errors elsewhere, so caution is advised when using values stored in the array.
+Having a lot of pinned memory can affect GC performance, and inserting the wrong type can lead to runtime errors elsewhere, so caution is advised when using values stored in the array.

 public static void SetArrayValue<T>(T[] array, int index, T value)